What is the Macula, and Why Does Macular Health Matter?

 - Women are at a greater risk than men.

-How do we assess Macular Degeneration?
+How We Assess Macular Degeneration?

-At Envision Optical our optometrists always perform a thorough examination of the retina and macula during a routine comprehensive vision and eye health examination.
-Blurred vision will prompt careful examination and we utilize OCT scanning technology, which is like an MRI of the back of the eye to detect fine detail changes.
+At Envision Optical, our optometrists always perform a thorough examination of the retina and macula during a routine comprehensive vision and eye health examination.
+Blurred vision will prompt careful examination, and we utilize OCT scanning technology, which is like an MRI of the back of the eye to detect fine detail changes.

 Several treatment options are now available that will help control AMD and prevent severe vision loss.
 These include injections and laser therapy.
 Your retinal specialist will advise as to which treatment options are best for your condition.